cmpsvictor/guild-admin/README.md

-# Crewmate
+# guild-admin

-Simple Discord bot for managing Among Us sessions
+General-use discordpy bot for managing guilds, able to be used as a template.

 ## Dependencies
 As a python discord bot, `discord.py` is required.
 To install, use the shell to run: